Consular Processing

 6. Contact the NVC if Anything Changes: If you have changed your address, you’ve reached the age of 21 during the application process, and/or you’ve changed your marital status, it is imperative that you notify the National Visa Center.
 These changes can possibly affect your eligibility.

 7. A Visa is Granted: After you are granted a visa, you will receive a visa packet from the consular office.
 You are not allowed to open the packet.
 Pay the immigrant fee required by USCIS (available online) after you receive your packet.
 When you come to the U.S., give your visa packet to the CBP officer at the port of entry.
-They will review it and decide whether or not to allow you to enter the United States as a permanent citizen.
+They will review it and decide whether to allow you to enter the United States as a permanent citizen.

 8. Get Your Green Card: After you have paid your Immigrant Fee to USCIS, you should receive your Green Card at your residence in the U.S. within 45 days.